Why Latency Matters: How an Audio Interface can Help

 Thunderbolt is also very fast as it can employ direct memory access through specially designed drivers, resulting in high data handling efficiency and very low latency.

-You can therefore choose the audio interface that best meets your latency needs based on the connection type it offers.
+You can, therefore, choose the audio interface that best meets your latency needs based on the connection type it offers.

 Direct monitoring